ChrisGreenDev/ChrisGreenDev/README.md

 - 📫 How to reach me **w0795059@myscc.ca**

-- ⚡ Fun fact **I'm co owner of Aperture Interactive, a development business.**
+- ⚡ Fun fact **I'm a co owner of Aperture Interactive, a development business.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">